-- Structure of the proposal, - Relationship to the scientific strategy of the university, - scientific processing of a topic relevant to practice (professional relevance) - internal university, national and international cooperation, - Significance for the development of the university, - critical mass for the supervision of doctoral candidates and the implementation of associated courses, - peer-reviewed and funded dissertation projects,

-• Qualification of supervisors.

-(5) QUALITY CRITERIA FOR SUPERVISORS: The supervisors of doctoral dissertation projects

-- are themselves scientifically excellent in the respective field (documented by the number of high-quality publications throughout the last 6 years), - have a proven track record in obtaining third-party funding during the last 6 years, - · have experience in and are committed to supervising doctoral students, and - can demonstrate the training of doctoral students in the last 6 years and publications with doctoral students/postdocs as first authors.
+- Structure of the proposal, - · Relationship to the scientific strategy of the university, - internal university, national and international cooperation, - Significance for the development of the university, - critical mass for the supervision of doctoral candidates and the implementation of associated courses, - peer-reviewed and funded dissertation projects, - · Qualification of supervisors. - (5) QUALITY CRITERIA FOR SUPERVISORS: The supervisors of doctoral dissertation projects - are themselves scientifically excellent in the respective field (documented by the number of high-quality publications throughout the last 6 years), - have a proven track record in obtaining third-party funding during the last 6 years, - have experience in and are committed to supervising doctoral students, and can demonstrate the training of doctoral students in the last 6 years and publications with doctoral students/postdocs as first authors.